sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 You can absolutely use Flex without using Stripe.
-You might not use payments at all in your marketplace, or your platform operates in a non-Stripe supported country, or you may have some other reason.
+You might not use payments at all in your marketplace, or your platform operates in a non&ndash;Stripe supported country, or you may have some other reason.

 Using the Flex backend without the Stripe integration is fairly simple.
 You will need to remove references to all